mohitydv09/dl-availability-notifier/README.md

 Frustrated by the non-availability of slots for skill tests in Minnesota, I created this bot to notify me when there is availability of slots. 🚀✨

 Demo Video 🎥
-Check out this video to see the bot in action! 📹👇

 https://github.com/mohitydv09/dl-availability-notifier/assets/101336175/336a0746-9128-412c-9f79-369b24846cf4

-Email Notification Screenshot 📸

 Finallyyyyy🌟🌟🌟